 Maintaining and Renewing Your ITIN

 To keep your ITIN active, you must use it on a federal tax return at least once every three years.
-If your ITIN is not used on a federal tax return for three consecutive years, the IRS will deactivate it.
-This deactivation can complicate future tax filings and delay the processing of your tax returns.
+If your ITIN is not used, it will be deactivated, complicating future tax filings.
+For expats and individuals involved in cross-border tax planning, maintaining an active ITIN is essential for smooth tax processing and compliance.

 Need Help from a Cross-Border Tax Preparer or IRS Taxpayer Assistance Center in Toronto or Oakville, Ontario?